-Sugar Cookie Fruit Pizza – a colorful dessert with a simple sugar cookie crust, mascarpone frosting, and fresh fruit.
+Sugar Cookie Fruit Pizza is a colorful dessert with a simple sugar cookie crust, mascarpone frosting, and fresh fruit.
 The perfect summer dessert.

 Everyone comes running when dessert is served, and this pizza will elicit oohs and ahhs from the crowd!

 Fruit pizza is the perfect summer dessert.
-It’s fun and colorful.
-Summer desserts should be fuss-free, so I’m using store-bought sugar cookie dough for the crust to keep things easy.
+It's fun and colorful.
+Summer desserts should be fuss-free, like these grilled peaches with goat cheese and honey.
+To keep things easy, store-bought sugar cookie dough makes a great shortcut crust.
 Add sweetened mascarpone cheese and lots of fresh fruit and you will have a work of art that is as delicious as it is pretty.

 - store-bought sugar cookie dough - to keep things simple and easy for summer!